nikkieverett/recipe-app/recipes/stuffed-artichoke.md

 notes: 'this needs to steam longer than instructions say'
-directions: 'fill a steamer pot with a few inches of water and place a steamer basket on top. cover the pot and bring the water to a boil. turn the heat to low and let it simmer. use a chef's knife to cut off about 1-inch from the top of each artichoke and enough off of the bottom to form a nice base. remove any especially tough outer leaves and discard them. then use kitchen scissors to cut off the sharp tips of the leaves. using your hands carefully pull the leaves away from the middle of the artichoke -- just enough so that you can see down to the choke. now use a spoon to reach down and gently scrape away and discard all of the fuzz
+directions: 'fill a steamer pot with a few inches of water and place a steamer basket on top. cover the pot and bring the water to a boil. turn the heat to low and let it simmer. use a chefs knife to cut off about 1-inch from the top of each artichoke and enough off of the bottom to form a nice base. remove any especially tough outer leaves and discard them. then use kitchen scissors to cut off the sharp tips of the leaves. using your hands carefully pull the leaves away from the middle of the artichoke -- just enough so that you can see down to the choke. now use a spoon to reach down and gently scrape away and discard all of the fuzz